Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Multi-server Blind Quantum Computation Protocol with Limited Classical Communication among Servers

+The server's quantum state is identical to the two servers protocol.
+If those servers can get a quantum state that depends on the calculation, servers can also get the quantum at the time of the two servers.
+This contradicts lemma \ref{QMIP(0)}.
+Therefore, the quantum state obtained by the server is independent of the user's original calculation.

-Therefore, the main protocol is a blind protocol even in the situation where $K$ servers of the $2N$ servers ($N>\lfloor K/2 \rfloor$) can do classical communication after the computation. \end{proof}
+Hence, the main protocol is a blind protocol even if $K$ servers of the $2N$ servers ($N>\lfloor K/2 \rfloor$) can do classical communication after the computation. \end{proof}

-\subsection{Risk estimation}
+\subsection{Risk Estimation}

-Theorem \ref{main} is based on the assumption that only $K$ servers of the $2N$ servers ($N>\lfloor K/2 \rfloor$) perform classical communication after the computation.
-In reality, we can consider that the user has made a contract with all the servers not to do classical communication with each other, but some of them have done so in violation of the contract after the computation.
-Assume that $t$ is the average time between one server leaking information and the next server leaking information, whether consciously or unconsciously.
+Theorem \ref{main} is based on the premise that after the computation, only $K$ servers of the $2N$ servers ($N>\lfloor K/2 \rfloor$) perform classical communication after the computation.
+In reality, we can assume that a user has made a contract with all servers not to do classical communication with each other, but some of them have done so in violation of the contract after the computation.
+Assume that $t$ is the average time between one server leaking information and the next, whether consciously or unconsciously.
 If a user chooses a sufficiently large $K$, the law of large numbers allows the user to estimate that the time it takes for the server to get the average user's information is $(K+1)t$.
-Of course, if $(K+1)t$ is too long, the value of t may become obsolete.
-In addition, although t is assumed to be fixed here, it is not necessarily fixed, and in practice, accurate model design for $t$ is necessary.
-However, the main protocol allows the user to decide the parameter $K$, so he can adopt the time leaking the information that depends on the parameter $K$ as their own risk, instead of the time leaking the information by a single server.
-Thus, this main protocol can estimate the risk that previous study could not, and the user can choose the number of servers according to the risk the is willing to accept.
+Of course, if $(K+1)t$ is too long, the value of $t$ may become obsolete.
+Furthermore, although t is considered fixed here, it is not necessarily fixed, and in practice, accurate model design for $t$ is necessary.
+However, the main protocol allows the user to choose the parameter $K$, allowing him to adopt the risk of time leaking information that depends on the parameter $K$ rather than the risk of time leaking information by a single server.
+Thus, users can estimate the risk that the previous study could not by using the main protocol, and they can choose the number of servers according to the risk they are willing to accept.